 For culinary grads looking to make a career in the foodservice industry, the types of skills they need will have to match the demands of the times they are living in.
 Now, more than ever, that includes the business side of culinary school.

-If you are looking to expand your education, consider Auguste Escoffier School of Culinary Arts, the only U.S. accredited institution offering a fully online diploma or degree in Culinary Arts or a diploma in Pastry Arts with industry externship (accredited by Accrediting Council for Continuing Education and Training).
+If you are looking to expand your education, consider Auguste Escoffier School of Culinary Arts, the only U.S. accredited institution offering 100% online diplomas and degrees nationwide with culinary classes and hands-on industry externships.
+Our diploma or degree in Culinary Arts or diploma in Pastry Arts programs are a great way to learn the business side of the foodservice industry and hone your knowledge of restaurant operations.

 Enjoyed this article?
 Here are some others you might like, too: